Academic Title:

 There is a substantial genetic contribution for susceptibility to most common diseases and traits, although for many of these diseases, specific DNA polymorphisms related to disease susceptibility have yet to be identified.
 My research program utilizes a variety of approaches to try to dissect the genetic and environmental determinants of a variety of complex diseases, including type 2 diabetes, cardiovascular disease, stroke, hypertension, osteoporosis and obesity.
 The goal of these efforts is to detect and identify common gene variants that may influence susceptibility to one or more of these disorders, and to determine how these variants may interact with other gene variants and/or with lifestyle factors to influence disease risk.

 Much of my research is carried out in large population studies and includes collaborations with clinicians, molecular biologists, and geneticists.
-My current research is focused mainly in the areas of cardiometabolic health, stroke, and osteoarthritis.
+My current research focuses mainly on cardiometabolic health, stroke, and osteoarthritis.
 In addition to my work with the Old Order Amish community, my major research projects include the genetics of ischemic stroke in the Stroke Genetics Network, and the genetics of osteoarthritis in the Osteoarthritis Initiative.

 Awards and Affiliations